-Are you worried you are missing out on millions of dollars in profit just by making the common operations mistakes of entrepreneurs?
-Ask yourself these questions:
+Are you missing out on thousands of dollars just by making the common operations mistakes of entrepreneurs?
+To find out, ask yourself these five questions:

-There is a purpose and value to dedicated management activity in almost every environment.
-If you prefer to stick to “working-foremen” on the shop floor and chargeable managers in a professional service firm, planning (and profit) is what you sacrifice.
-Even if your industry is on fire (oil patch anyone?) and you are growing, a well-managed company is significantly more profitable than a poorly managed one in the same growing industry.
+There is a value to prioritizing some time to “management” time in almost every environment.
+If you prefer to stick working foremen on the shop floor or have 85% chargeable managers in a professional service firm, professional development, leverage, efficiency, and longer-term profit may be what you sacrifice.
+People tend to do what they know how to do and are good at, and often that means the management tasks are sacrificed.
+Even if your industry is on fire and you’re growing, a well-managed company is significantly more profitable than a poorly managed one in the same growing industry.

-Companies without a systematic way of identifying and permanently resolving problems waste significant time, energy and money.
-If there is a chronic complaint in your organization (time sheets take too long, we keep running out of a certain material, we don’t know how to get this one client to pay, we don’t know how to deal with this one staff member) you need to implement a process for resolving problems.
+Companies without a systematic way of identifying and permanently resolving problems waste significant time, energy, and money.
+If there is a chronic complaint in your organization (e.g. time sheets take too long, we keep running out of a certain material, we don’t know how to get this one client to pay, we don’t know how to deal with this one staff member, etc.) you need to implement a process for resolving problems.
 Now.

 3. Are you calculating your burdened hourly rate using last year’s financials?